nicolasmelo1/challenge-truenorth-loanpro-frontend/README.md

 1. Guarantee that you have Node.js installed.
 2. Clone the repository.
 3. Run `pnpm install` to install all the dependencies.
-4. Start the backend server.
-5. Run `pnpm run storybook` to start the development server.
+4. Run `pnpm run storybook` to start the development server.
-6. Open your browser and go to `http://localhost:6006/`.
+5. Open your browser and go to `http://localhost:6006/`.

 #### How to run the project in Vercel or any other platform